 Product liability cases can require expert testimony and can be difficult to prove.
 Product failures can be devastating, and in any accident, the contribution of poorly designed or manufactured products needs to be considered.

 Make sure your attorneys understand every avenue for recovery and every responsible party if there is an accident.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.